 Small portable units either have clips or they have a cigarette lighter plug.
 Always permanently install using the properly rated connections.
 Also make sure that the cable connections are tight.
 If they are not tight voltage drop problems will reduce efficiency.
 Most units have an under voltage cut-out that is typically set at around 10.5 Volts.

-Inverters also have overload protection and a high voltage cut-out, as well as thermal overload protection that will shut down the inverter if an over-temperature condition is reached.
+The boat inverter also has overload protection and a high voltage cut-out, as well as thermal overload protection that will shut down the boat inverter if an over-temperature condition is reached.
 Other protection systems include reverse polarity indication and protection if the DC leads are reversed, short circuit protection of the output and some units have AC back-feed protection and a built in earth leakage protection device on the AC output circuit.

 The boat inverter must have be properly grounded.
 There are several documented cases of deaths where this has not been done.
 Grounding introduces a number of factors that require consideration.
 Some people do not ground as they believe it affects corrosion of the hull.
 This is not true and the corrosion reasons must never be put ahead of or compromise the safety ones.

 Most wiring standards or recommendations specify that the AC ground be connected to the DC negative.
-One recommendation is that the unit chassis should be bonded to the DC negative.
+One recommendation is that the boat inverter unit chassis should be bonded to the DC negative.
 This is actually doubling up the grounding, as the AC ground and DC are already bonded.
-Always follow the manual instructions.
+Always follow the boat inverter manual instructions.

 It is normal to install what is called a GFCI or RCD earth leakage protection device on the AC output.
 The device must be tested monthly.
 The device should be function tested when inverting or when transferring generator or the shore power supplies.
 Do not test when the unit is in idle mode, as the unit may not trip, and the protection device electronics circuits could be damaged by the idle mode sensing pulses.